 (b) Committee members may include parents, teachers, administrators, representatives of other educational institutions, business, government, nonprofit organizations, veterans organizations, social service agencies, religious organizations, and philanthropies.

-(3) Upon the effective date of this rule, and prior to the beginning of each school year thereafter, notify all high school students and parents of the adoption of this rule and of the criteria required for earning the community service learning special certification as provided for by this rule.
+(3) Prior to the beginning of each school year , notify all high school students and parents of the criteria required for earning the community service learning special certification as provided for by this rule.

 (D) Pursuant to division (B)(2) of section 3313.605 of the Revised Code, a community service learning plan adopted pursuant to this rule shall be based upon the recommendations of the advisory committee and shall provide for the following: